KozubIgn/Task-Tracker/README.md

  1. Install locally all dependecies using `npm install`.

- 3. Once you done - run json server mock using `npm run server`.
+ 3. Once you're done - run JSON server mock using `npm run server`.

  5. After step 1 and 2 you can run project using `npm start`.